SS Canberra: Cruises

 At the end of 1972 she was withdrawn and refitted to carry 1,500 single-class passengers on cruises.
 Unusually, this transition from an early life as a purpose-built ocean liner to a long and successful career in cruising, occurred without any major external alterations, and with only minimal internal and mechanical changes over the years.
 One of her public rooms included a 'Cricketers Tavern', which contained a collection of bats and ties from cricket clubs all over the world; she also had the William Fawcett reading/writing room, named for the first P&O ship.

-In 1961, while still a student at the Royal College in London, the now famous British artist David Hockney was commissioned to create a mural for the 'Pop Inn', a special lounge for teenagers onboard.
+In 1961, while still a student at the Royal College in London, the now famous British artist David Hockney was commissioned to create a mural for the 'Pop Inn', a special lounge for teenagers on board.
 Hockney graffitied and drew on the walls for five days and the fee earned assisted him to travel to New York for the first time.